 The laser seals off any blood vessels so there is generally no bleeding, which also means the infection risk is much lower than surgical removal.

-A local anesthetic is always used prior to treatment with the CO2 laser.
+A local anaesthetic is always used prior to treatment with the CO2 laser.
 It provides results, in as little as a single treatment.

 CO2 laser can be used for: